sirjuddington/SLADE/docs/mkdocs/md/Examples/ChangeTextures.md

 -- Loop through all sidedefs
 for _,side in ipairs(sides) do
-   -- Replace the middle texture if it is not blank (-) if side.textureMiddle ~= '-' then
+   -- Replace the middle texture if it is not blank (-) if side.textureMiddle ~= "-" then
-      side:SetStringProperty('texturemiddle', wallTex)
+      side:SetStringProperty("texturemiddle", wallTex)
    end

-   -- Replace the upper texture if it is not blank (-) if side.textureTop ~= '-' then
+   -- Replace the upper texture if it is not blank (-) if side.textureTop ~= "-" then
-      side:SetStringProperty('texturetop', wallTex)
+      side:SetStringProperty("texturetop", wallTex)
    end

-   -- Replace the lower texture if it is not blank (-) if side.textureBottom ~= '-' then
+   -- Replace the lower texture if it is not blank (-) if side.textureBottom ~= "-" then
-      side:SetStringProperty('texturebottom', wallTex)
+      side:SetStringProperty("texturebottom", wallTex)
    end
 end